Calibration of Advanced Virgo and reconstruction of detector strain h(t) during the Observing Run O3: Estimation of h(t) uncertainties

 The uncertainties on the reconstructed strain channel $h(t)$ can be estimated from the results given in the previous sections.
 For O3, they have been estimated as frequency-independent symmetric uncertainties in the band 20~Hz to 2~kHz, except for a small band around 50~Hz where they are significantly larger.\\

 First, a systematic frequency-dependent bias is present in the reconstructed channel $h(t)$, as shown in figures~\ref{fig:hrechinj_all_O3a} and~\ref{fig:hrechinj_all_O3b}: it is observed, regardless of the actuator used for the measurement (electromagnetic actuator or PCal, as shown in this paper, but also Newtonian calibrator as shown in~\cite{bib:2020_NCalO3}).
-This bias, in the 20~Hz-2~kHz band, is within $\pm3.9\%$ in modulus and $\pm30~\textrm{mrad}$ in phase, the biggest bias being around 140~Hz for the modulus and around 90~Hz for the phase.
+This bias is within $\pm3.9\%$ in modulus and $\pm30~\text{mrad}$ in phase, the biggest bias being around 140~Hz for the modulus and around 90~Hz for the phase.
 The estimation of this systematic bias has some uncertainties coming from the estimation of the hardware injection signal using the actuator models.
-They are estimated to a maximum of 1.8\% in modulus and 7~mrad in phase for the electromagnetic actuators and 1.73\% in modulus for the photon calibrators.
+They are estimated to a maximum of 1.84\% in modulus and 6.7~mrad in phase for the electromagnetic actuators and 1.73\% in modulus for the photon calibrators (see table~\ref{tab:MirUncertainties}).

 In addition, some time variations of this systematic bias must be taken into account.
 Weekly cadence measurements have shown variations at the level of 0.6\% in modulus and 6~mrad in phase (see table~\ref{tab:hrechinj_systO3}).
-However, continuous monitoring of the bias at few frequencies in the Virgo sensitive band, and in particular around the frequencies where the bias is the largest, have shown that the variations were a bit larger, of the order of 1.4\% and 14~mrad during O3a, and of 1.1\% and 11~mrad during O3b.
+However, continuous monitoring of the bias at few frequencies in the Virgo sensitive band, and in particular around the frequencies where the bias is the largest, have shown that the variations were a bit larger, of the order of 1.4\% and 14~mrad during O3a, and of 1.1\% and 11~mrad during O3b (see section~\ref{sec:hrecerrors_permmoni}).

 The conservative frequency-independent symmetric uncertainties on the amplitude and on the phase of the reconstructed strain channel $h(t)$ during O3 have been estimated summing quadratically the maximum estimated bias (3.9\%, 30~mrad), its uncertainty coming from actuator model knowledge (1.8\%, 7~mrad) and its time variations estimated continuously during O3 (1.4\%, 14~mrad).
 The total uncertainty on the $h(t)$ amplitude is thus 4.5\% and the total uncertainty on the $h(t)$ phase is estimated to 34~mrad.\\